-frank (scholar, 2017), Feb.
-27-March 1, 2017, is a novel academic conference that brings together researchers from various academic disciplines to collaboratively cultivate research that ignites lasting social change.
+frank (scholar, 2017), was held Feb.
+27-March 1, 2017, and brought together researchers from various academic disciplines to collaboratively cultivate research that will ignite lasting social change.

-This academic conference is presented by the College of Journalism and Communications at the University of Florida. frank (scholar, 2017) represents a step toward establishing the robust practice area of public interest communications as a unique academic discipline and building the connection between research and practice.
+The academic conference is presented by the College of Journalism and Communications at the University of Florida. frank (scholar,) represents a step toward establishing the robust practice area of public interest communications as a unique academic discipline and building the connection between research and practice.

 Meet our frank (scholar, 2017) chairs: